 Wowser.
 That’s how I began my reply to Charlotte and Miranda when this beauty of a home tour dropped in my inbox from Event Stylist Louise Wilson-Ward.
 I’ll hand straight over to Louise to tell you all about her compact, chic and feminine pad.
 It’ll have you swooning folks.
 Do drop Louise a comment or two to share your appreciation of the space!

 The Studio was originally built as a Victorian open barn and served Almonry Barn as an additional covered area for hay and cattle.
 Around 18 years ago it was converted into an artists studio (hence the name, open plan and airy feel) alongside Almonry Barn which was used as a gallery and restaurant.
 There’s also a third barn on site, a converted cattle shed where my mum lives.
 We purchased the barns three years ago, by which point they had all been left and seriously neglected for 12 years.
+So as soon as we got the barn’s paperwork completed, we got the conversion work started with the help from the same perth experts who had worked on our previous homes as well.

 As well as being an artist’s studio, it’s previous life was also an attempted tea room so by the time we moved in the studio was full of dodgy terracotta tiles, navy blue and mustard walls and ceilings, a hideous kitchen made of breeze blocks and some other seriously out dated wiring and plumbing.